-This wet cave in a remote area off the Mountain Pine Ridge Road offers a canoeing adventure in Xibalba (the Mayan underworld.)
-You'll float through part of a long underground chamber—the cave is nearly 5 miles (8 km) long.
+This wet cave, now a part of the Barton Creek Archeological Reserve in a remote area off the Mountain Pine Ridge Road, offers a canoeing adventure in Xibalba (the Mayan underworld.)
+You'll float through about a mile of a long underground chamber—the cave is nearly 5 miles (8 km) long and parts have never been completely explored.
 You'll see Mayan ceramics along with ancient calcified skeletal remains and skulls.
 You can go on a tour from San Ignacio or from your lodge.
-PACZ Tours, for example, offers a six-hour tour, including lunch and admission to the cave, for BZ$170 plus tax per person, and Chaa Creek offers a half-day tour for two to four persons for BZ$310 plus tax.
-You can also drive to the cave yourself, rent a boat and gear, and hire a guide from Mike's Place near the cave.
-There also is a zip line at Mike's Place.
-Getting to the cave is an adventure in itself, requiring a long drive on very rough roads.
-Part of the road and the cave itself may be inaccessible after hard rains.
-Be careful in the cave— one visitor drowned in a boating accident here in 2011.
-Though more expensive, we recommend you go with a reputable tour company with an experienced tour guide and reliable, well-maintained equipment such as float vests.
+PACZ Tours, for example, offers a six-hour tour, including lunch and admission to the cave, for BZ$170 plus tax per person, and Chaa Creek offers a half-day tour for one to four persons for BZ$310 plus BZ$50 per person for park admission and equipment plus tax.
+You can also drive to the cave yourself, rent a boat and gear, and hire a guide near the cave.
+Getting to the cave is an adventure in itself, requiring a long drive on rough roads.
+Parts of the road and the cave itself may be inaccessible after hard rains.
+Be careful in the cave; it's best to tour with a reputable tour company with an experienced tour guide and reliable, well-maintained equipment such as float vests.